makrai/notes/kim16-lex-axiom-verb.md

 * incorporate techniques from Allen+  (2011; 2013) and Mostafazadeh &
   Allen (2015) to integrate results from related sets of glosses.
-* The high-level TRIPS ontology could be used to improve robustness in the face of inconsistencies in WordNet and interpretation errors.
-Also,
+* The high-level TRIPS ontology could be used to improve robustness in the face of inconsistencies in WordNet and interpretation errors
 * more sophisticated WSD techniques, such as those from the SENSEVAL3 task on WSD (Litkowski, 2004)
 * argument coherence could be improved